How to Price Consulting Services Without Losing Clients

 Practical Steps to Get There

 Start by reviewing your past jobs.
 Where did you make money?
 Where did you lose it?
 What were the warning signs?
 Use this data to refine your estimates and avoid repeating the same mistakes.
-The more you know, the more confident you’ll feel.
+Cross-check the day rate you land on against sector earnings data so you know whether you are pricing in line with the market or leaving money on the table.

 Track everything: labour hours, material costs, delays, extras.
 Data will be your best friend.
 The more accurate your records, the more precise your pricing can be.
 This isn’t just about covering your costs; it’s about building a business that can grow and adapt.